bloominstituteoftechnology/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Exercise II:
-Using recursion we would first have to first determin the size of the building to find the number of floors.
-Then we need to determin the max height at which the eggs won't break.
+Using recursion we would first have to first determine the size of the building to find the number of floors.
+Then we need to determine the max height at which the eggs won't break.
 And sort all of our Eggs into these floors to minimize broken eggs.

-Since we would be working with a given number of eggs and a given number of floors which we would determin a max number, our time complexity would be O(n).
+Since we would be working with a given number of eggs and a given number of floors which we would determine a max number, our time complexity would be O(n).